DeWalt 20V XR Brushless DCD791B Review

 Drilling

-To gather some objective data for overall drilling performance, we conducted a series of procedures and examinations with each drill.
-We used three different types of bit — a 5" hole saw, twist bits made for drilling metal, and a 1" paddle bit.
-We recorded times to complete tasks for all three types.
-The DeWalt 20V XR Brushless DCD791B performed very well for this metric.
-Drilling through a 1 ¾" solid wood door, the DCD791B completely bored a 5" hole in 25 seconds — one of the fastest times that we've seen.
+The DeWalt 20V XR Brushless DCD791B performed very well in our drilling tests.
+Working through a 1 ¾" solid wood door, the DCD791B completely bored a 5" hole in 25 seconds — one of the fastest times that we've seen.
 When we used the 1" paddle bit to drill through a stack of 2" x 12" boards, this model struggled about halfway through but quickly finished the job when we shifted it into low gear.

-For the metal drilling test, we used ¼" and ½" bits with 16-gauge sheet metal as the testing material.
-For the smaller bit, the DCD791B easily shot holes in the sheet in about a second.
-When we moved up to the ½" bit, it took about 2-3 seconds per hole, putting it near the top of the list for completing this task.
+The DCD791B easily shot holes in a 16-gauge metal sheet in about a second using a 1/4" bit.
+When we moved up to the ½" bit, it took about 2-3 seconds per hole, making it one of the speediest models to complete this task.

 Driving

-Our team thought that the DCD791B did a fantastic job driving deck screws.
-It was no problem to get the screws flush with the lumber.
+The DCD791B did a fantastic job driving deck screws.
+It was no problem to get the 3" screws flush with the lumber.
 You can dial the clutch down to the perfect gear to make sure you get a perfect sink every time for the material you're working with.
 Most of all, we loved the trigger control.

 When we performed the lag screw test with this model is where we ran into problems.
 With the 5" lag screw, the DCD791B left more than an inch of the screw unsunk.
 Even after backing the screw out and trying to ram it home or pulling the trigger repeatedly, this model failed to complete this task.